 Was it difficult to get in touch with all your ex-partners to collect these photos?

 Yes, it was detective work ...
-I didn’t manage to get hold of all of mex-loves.
+I didn’t manage to get hold of all of my ex-loves.
 One had passed away.
 Of one I only have the first name and know that he was growing up in the same city as Alanis Morissette.
 One had lost all his negatives and could only send me one old print.
 One couldn’t get hold of all of his material because they were in his ex wife flat and she refused to let him in.
 My very first boyfriend hadn’t taken one single photo of me even if we were together for three years, it was different times, not everyone was photographing everything all the time.
 One didn’t want to participate.

 "The process was very interesting to me, maybe the most interesting part of the work.
 To learn about my exes destiny and be in contact again."